AcheronProject/AcheronDocs/docs/joker_mcus/joker.md

 #### F303 (x6, x8, xD, xE)

+- **xE and xD sub-families:** not available in 48-pin version;
-The xD, xE, x6 and x8 sub-families lack an USB peripheral, hence they do not communicate over USB at all.
-The xB and xC sub-families do have an USB and are supported.
+- **x6 and x8 sub-families:** lack an USB peripheral, hence they do not communicate over USB at all.

 ## 5 Joker64 MCU compatibility list